 The House of Representatives passed a bill that many in the education community may not have noticed, H.R.
 3, the Elijah E. Cummings Lower Drug Costs Now Act.
 On first blush, this bill sounds like a healthcare bill, and it is, but H.R.
 3 also authorizes $100 million over 4 years for trauma support services for children in educational settings.

 The bill, however, has little bipartisan support.
 Only two Republicans joined all the House Democrats in voting for the bill, so that fate of the bill in the Senate looks dim.

 Now for our crystal ball into 2020.
 DC is focused on the presidential election and impeachment, and members of Congress will spend as much time as possible campaigning to keep their seats in November.
 While most will be focused on politics, there will still be some room for policy.
 Later this year the Department of Education will announce its changes to the Civil Rights Data Collection and is likely to continue advocating for school choice in its upcoming budget proposal.
 Congress will need to pass the annual appropriations bill to fund the Department of Education and the full House could pass its proposal to reauthorize the Higher Education Act.
 It seems unlikely that a new HEA will be signed into law this year, but this is Washington – anything is possible.

-This blog post represents a slightly edited transcript of the January 3 episode of Federal Flash, the Alliance for Excellent Education’s video series on important developments in education policy in Washington, DC.
-The video version is embedded below.
-For an alert when the next episode of Federal Flash is available, email at firstname.lastname@example.org.
+This blog post represents a slightly edited transcript of the January 3 episode of Federal Flash, All4Ed’s video series on important developments in education policy in Washington, DC.
+For an alert when the next episode of Federal Flash is available, email at email@example.com.